wazuh/wazuh-documentation/source/installation-guide/optional-configurations/kibana_ssl.rst

 Setting up SSL and authentication for Kibana
 =============================================

 By default, the communications between Kibana (including the Wazuh app) and the web browser on end-user systems are not encrypted.
-It’s strongly recommended to configure Kibana to use SSL encryption and to enable authentication.
+It’s strongly recommended to configure Kibana to use SSL encryption and to enable authentication, next we briefly describe how to do this with a NGINX setup.

+NGINX is a popular open-source web server and reverse proxy, known for its high performance, stability, rich feature set, simple configuration, and low resource consumption.
+Here we will use it as a reverse proxy to provide to the end users an encrypted and authenticated access to Kibana.

+.. note:: Many of the commands described below need to be executed with root user privileges.

 .. topic:: Contents